 780-800-2328 Menu

-A Brief Overview of Cannabis Advertising
+A Brief Overview of Cannabis Advertising in Canada

-January 2022 update: While not much has changed in terms of the rules and regulations surrounding cannabis advertising, the enforcement of these rules has become much more strict.
+Updated January 2026 – While not much has changed in terms of the rules and regulations surrounding cannabis advertising, the enforcement of these rules has become much more strict.
 In past years, adjusting ad copy was an effective strategy for getting ads reapproved.
 Google seems to be taking website content into consideration for ad disapprovals more than they have in the past.
 Because websites are crawled by bots, context is not taken into consideration and businesses who do not sell cannabis are still being impacted by Google’s recreational drug policy.

 It’s official, cannabis is now legal for both recreational and medicinal use in Canada!
 You know what that means: an influx of new advertising opportunities!